Woodend History

 According to our bylaws archived at the Smithsonian, the purpose of the society is “to discourage the purchase, or use of the feathers of any birds for ornamentation, except those of the ostrich and domesticated fowls, to discourage the destruction of birds, their nests and eggs, to arouse and stimulate interest in living birds among the school children of the District of Columbia, to secure the better enforcement of present laws and such further legislation as will best carry out the objects of the Society.”

-Watch the documentary produced for NF’s 100th anniversary to learn more about our fascinating legacy.
+Watch the documentary produced in celebration of Nature Forward’s 100th anniversary to learn more about our fascinating legacy.

 The organization’s history includes the passing of the Migratory Bird Treaty Act, the saving of the C&O Canal park, as well as naturalist luminaries Rachel Carson and Roger Tory Peterson, who helped to build NF into the institution it is today.